Hadavar: Hebrew for "the thing that cannot be described." A term used to refer to Yahweh.

 groups differ in their belief about what criteria are

-Paradise is the name used to refer to Heaven in Islam.
+Paradise is the name used to refer to Heaven within Islam.

 Hebephile: This is a word whose meaning is changing.
 In the past,

-it referred to an adult who is sexually attracted to post-pubescent person
+it referred to an adult who is sexually attracted to post-pubescent persons

 under the age of 18.
-Currently, it is evolving to mean a person who sexually
+Currently, it is evolving to include older teens as perpetrators.
+See

 pedophile.